This page is about acupuncture for people with cancer. There is information about

 Here, you can read about research into acupuncture for symptoms of cancer or the side effects of treatment.

+Recent research reviews have shown positive results for acupuncture in controlling pain.
+However, studies in people with cancer are often small and so it is more difficult to be sure of the results.
 In 2011 researchers carried out a review of trials looking at using acupuncture to control cancer pain.
 Due to problems with the trial designs they found that it was not possible to tell whether acupuncture helped.
 You can see the review of trials using acupuncture for cancer pain on the Cochrane Library website.
 A review in 2013 also found that it is not possible to tell whether acupuncture can reduce cancer pain.
 We need large, well designed studies so that we can find out.

 Past and recent research has given us some information about acupuncture and acupressure for nausea and vomiting due to chemotherapy (CINV).